 And that’s when she disputed the entire charge on her credit card.

-Her case and its improbable resolution have more lessons than the obvious (look twice, book once).
+Her case, and many others, and its improbable resolution have more lessons than the obvious (look twice, book once).
 They show the importance of understanding credit card chargebacks, particularly timing.

 What is a credit card dispute?